adyork/lc-data-intro-forked/_episodes/02-match-extract-strings.md

 {: .challenge}

 > ## Finish the expression
 > Finish the regular expression to match the whole email address.
-Type your answers in chat.
+> Start with the first part of the expression we came up with https://regex101.com/r/f49JFl/1/
 >
+>  Type your solutions in chat when you are done.
+>
-> The string after the "@" could contain any kind of word character, special character or digit in any combination and length as well as the dash.
-In addition, we know that it will end with two or three characters after a period (`.`) What expression would capture this.
-Hint: the `.` is also a regex expression, so you'll have to use the escape `\` to express a literal period.
+> Hint 1: The string after the "@" could contain any kind of word character, special character or digit in any combination and length as well as the dash.
+In addition, we know that it will end with two or three characters after a period (`.`) What expression would capture this?
+>
+> Hint 2: The `.` is also a regex expression, so you'll have to use the escape `\` to express a literal period.
 Note: for the string after the period, I did not try to match a character, since those rarely appear in the .xx or .xxx at the end of an email address.
 > > ## Solutions
 > > ~~~
-> > [\w.-]+\.[\w]{2,3}
+> > [\w.-]+@[\w.-]+\.[\w]{2,3}
 > > [\w.-]+@[\w.-]+\b
 > > ~~~
 > > See the previous exercise for the explanation of the expression up to the `+`